Skip advert

 Advertisement - Article continues below

 The latest Mustang is offered in GT or Dark Horse guises.
-GT is the standard model with a slightly more pedestrian look, while the Dark Horse stands out with a spoiler, more aggressive bodykit and hood vents plus a raft of performance upgrades.
-While the GT gets 440bhp, the Dark Horse gets a power increase of 7bhp but a more sophisticated suspension setup for improved handling, though it commands a premium of over £12,000 more than the GT.
+GT is the standard model with a slightly more pedestrian look, while the Dark Horse stands out with a spoiler, more aggressive bodykit and hood vents plus a raft of performance upgrades, including a more sophisticated suspension setup for improved handling.
+You’ll need to be a keen driver to spring for this model, however, as it commands an extra £12,000 over the GT.

 Advertisement - Article continues below